quadrimegistus/predetermination/README.md

 [Sequenced Historical Data Example](https://github.com/quadrimegistus/predetermination/blob/main/Sequenced%20Historical%20Data%20Eample.txt)

-This file depicts an example of chronological sequencing of both lotteries with jackpot data derived from the aforementioned ODS files.
+This file depicts a small, incomplete example of chronological sequencing of both lotteries with jackpot data derived from the aforementioned ODS files.

 [Raw Query Example](https://github.com/quadrimegistus/predetermination/blob/main/Raw%20Query%20Example.txt)

-This file is an eample of what the Raw Query injected into the Algorithm of Babel will look like - a sequence of numeric words derived from the aforementioned ODS files depicting jackpot data in chronological order.
+This file depicts a small, incomplete eample of what the Raw Query injected into the Algorithm of Babel will look like - a sequence of numeric words derived from the aforementioned ODS files depicting jackpot data in chronological order.

 [Completed Understanding of Computer Science](https://github.com/quadrimegistus/predetermination/blob/main/Completed%20Understanding%20of%20Computer%20Science.txt)